 Creamy apple butter pie is silky and delicious.
-It has the texture of pumpkin pie, but with the flavor of apples and goodness of sweetened condensed milk instead!
+It has the texture of pumpkin pie, but with the flavor of apples and goodness of sweetened condensed milk baked inside.

 Aren’t fall baked goods the best?
 All of the apple and pumpkin goodies are just so much fun to make and they smell so good while they bake too.